Class A 25 Watt / 55 Watt Peak

 CLIP 7 - Siegmund Custom Walnut with Unbucker pickup - Resonance demo: Knob is switched higher every 5 seconds, showing all 5 settings from low to high.

-CLIP 8 - Fender USA 1962 reissue - Field Coil modes: First half shows the speaker in compression mode - after 30sec expansion mode.
+CLIP 8 - Fender USA 1962 reissue - Field Coil modes: First half shows the speaker in compression mode - after 30sec dynamic mode.

 CLIP 9 - Gibson ES335 with Seymour Duncan 59 PAF pickups - Speaker demo: Amp settings same as Clip 1 with JBL D130 speaker.